 “Consumers today have ready access to much more information than they’ve ever had before,” says Patrick Min, senior industry analyst at TrueCar.
 “This includes things such as pricing data—average transaction prices in the area of purchase, trade-in values and available incentives—and information such as vehicle features and inventory available at both the local and national levels.”

 In addition, detailed records of a particular vehicle’s service, accident and ownership history are now at consumers’ fingertips, thanks to popular websites like Carfax and AutoCheck.
-With the GEICO Car Buying Service powered by TrueCar, Min explains, consumers can feel confident about their purchase as a result of the service’s comprehensive pricing transparency, and also because they can opt to see what other buyers paid for their vehicles.

 We are in what feels like the Golden Age of used car buying—able to access more resources, tools and information than any generation ever before.
 Knowing that, you can breathe a sigh of relief.
 But don’t rely exclusively on the Web.